benz206/benz206/README.md

 # Leg3ndary

 Hi!
-I'm Ben, an 18-year-old 1B Computer Engineering student at the University of Waterloo with a strong passion for software development.
+I'm Ben, an 18-year-old 1B Computer Engineering student at the University of Waterloo who is passionate about software development.

-- 💼 I'm currently working for [@Fuego](https://fuego.io), building fully customizable native apps, I also previously interned  [@SAP](https://github.com/SAP).
+- 💼 I'm currently working for [@Fuego](https://fuego.io), building analytics tools and fully customizable native apps using a variety of technologies including but not limited to JavaScript, Next.js, React, Expo
+  - I also previously interned for [@SAP](https://github.com/SAP).
-- 🌱 I spend my free time working on personal projects, creating packages/libraries, and competing in hackathons.
+- 🌱 I spend my free time working on personal projects, creating packages/libraries, and competing in hackathons when I have the time.
 - 🥇 Some of my achievements include:
   - **Sponsor Award Winner**: Hack the North 2024
   - **First Overall in Software**: Halton District School Board Hacks 2023